agruen/entj/outline.md

          3. Why it matters to journalism
          4. Limitations and challenges
       1. Business Isn’t For Other People (it’s for you)
+   3. Validating your idea, using the Lean Startup Methodology and customer discovery process.
+      1. Talking to customers
-   3. Validating your idea.
-Lean Startup methodology and customer discovery process.
-Talking to customers.
-Filling out business model canvas.
-Identifying the value proposition and segmenting the customers to find market fit.
-Sizing the market.
-Developing a Minimum Viable Product.
-Knowing when you are ready to move forward.
+      2. Filling out business model canvas
+      3. Identifying the value proposition and segmenting the customers to find market fit
+      4. Sizing the market
+      5. Developing a Minimum Viable Product
+      6. Knowing when you are ready to move forward

 # What is an organization?
    1. Even single-person businesses interact with a wide array of other people, making it a virtual organization